shmulvad/Caching-Strategies-for-Image-Processing/README.md

 ## Credits

-* [Jon Sporring] for his excellent supervision with this project.
+* Professor [Jon Sporring] for his excellent supervision with this project.
 * [pycachesim] for allowing to run the cache simulations.

 [pycachesim]: https://github.com/RRZE-HPC/pycachesim